Zlobice: Geography

 Zlobice is located about 5 km west of Kroměříž, 26 km northwest of Zlín and 50 km east of Brno.
 It lies in the Litenčice Hills.
 The highest point is at 390 m above sea level.
-The brook Věžecký potok flows through the municipality.
+The stream Věžecký potok flows through the municipality.

 History

-The first written mention of Zlobice is from 1078.
+The first written mention of Zlobice is from 1078, when Prince Otto I of Olomouc donated the village to the newly established Hradisko Monastery in Olomouc.
+In 1573, the abbot Jan Poniatowski sold Zlobice to the Haugwitz family, who annexed it to their Chropyně estate.
+In 1615, the estate was bought by Cardinal Franz von Dietrichstein.
+From that time until the establishment of an independent municipality in 1848, the estate was a property of Olomouc bishopric.

 Transport

-The D1 motorway from Brno to Ostrava passes north of Zlobice just beyond the municipal border.
+The D1 motorway from Brno to Ostrava runs north of Zlobice just beyond the municipal border.

 Sights

 The main landmark of Zlobice is the Church of Saints Cyril and Methodius.
 It was built in 1897–1898.